Francesco Baldini: International career

-At international level, Baldini was called up to the Italian Under-21 Olympic squad for the 1993 Mediterranean Games, but did not make any appearances for the side.
+At the international level, Baldini was called up to the Italian Under-21 Olympic squad for the 1993 Mediterranean Games but did not make any appearances for the side.

 Coaching career

 In 2011, Baldini obtained a UEFA A License, making him eligible to coach Lega Pro teams.

-He successively started a career as youth coach with Bologna, where he worked from 2011 to 2014.
-He then took his first head coaching role at the helm of Serie D amateurs Sestri Levante for the 2014–15 season, obtaining a second place in the league and later winning the national playoff tournament.
+He successfully started a youth coach career with Bologna, where he worked from 2011 to 2014.
+He then took his first head coaching role at the helm of Serie D amateurs Sestri Levante for the 2014–15 season, obtaining second place in the league and later winning the national playoff tournament.

-In June 2015, he was named new head coach of Lucchese, being however fired in October 2015 due to poor results; he was re-hired in February 2016 and then dismissed once again on 6 March.
+In June 2015, he was named the new head coach of Lucchese.
+However, he was fired in October 2015 due to poor results; he was rehired in February 2016 and then dismissed once again on 6 March.

 After his Lucchese experience, Baldini returned to youth coaching, first in charge of the Under-17 team of Roma and then as Primavera Under-19 coach of Juventus.

 On 11 July 2019, he was announced as the new head coach of Serie B club Trapani.
-He was dismissed by Trapani on 17 December 2019.
+Trapani dismissed him on 17 December 2019.

 On 19 March 2021, he was announced as the new head coach of Serie C club Catania for the remainder of the season.
 He guided the Rossazzurri during a financially troubled season, which was cut short in April 2022 as Catania were excluded from the league after having been declared insolvent.
 Just a few days later, he was hired by relegation-battling Serie B club Vicenza as their new head coach with immediate effect.

-Baldini failed to save Vicenza from relegation, after losing to Cosenza in the playoffs, but was confirmed in charge of the Biancorossi for the 2022–23 Serie C campaign.
+Baldini failed to save Vicenza from relegation after losing to Cosenza in the playoffs but was confirmed in charge of the Biancorossi for the 2022–23 Serie C campaign.
 However, following a negative start to the club's season, he was eventually dismissed on 7 November 2022.

+On 17 July 2023, Perugia announced the appointment of Baldini as their new head coach.
+He was dismissed on 19 December 2023 due to negative results.

+On 12 February 2024, Baldini was hired as the new head coach of relegation-battling Serie C club Trento until the end of the season.
+After guiding Trento to a promotion playoff spot, Baldini parted ways with the club by the end of the season.

+On 27 June 2024, Baldini was announced as the new head coach of Lecco following the club's relegation to Serie C and successive takeover by a new ownership.
+He was dismissed with his entire coaching staff on 28 October 2024, following a beginning of the season below the club's expectations.

+On 4 February 2025, Baldini took over at Serie C club SPAL, replacing Andrea Dossena.